clabby/BaoView/README.md

-# Bao View
+# Staked Value

-Bao View is a web-facing application written in React that gives users a more in-depth view of their staked pools on [Bao Finance](https://bao.finance).
+Staked Value is a web-facing application written in React that gives users a more in-depth view of their staked pools on [Bao Finance](https://bao.finance).

 ## License